-Existing law requires the Department of Education to prescribe a policy for all school districts and schools in this State to provide a safe and respectful learning environment that is free of bullying and cyber-bullying, including the provision of training to school personnel and requirements for reporting violations of the policy.
-(NRS 388.133) Sections 18 and 19 of this bill define "race" to include [certain characteristics] traits associated with race for the purposes of those provisions which require safe and respectful learning environments and prohibit bullying and cyber-bullying.
-Section 20 of this bill makes a conforming change to indicate the placement of sections 18 and 19 [of this bill] within the Nevada Revised Statutes.
+- 63 training to school personnel and requirements for reporting violations of the policy. - (NRS 388.133) Sections 18 and 19 of this bill define "race" to include certain characteristics associated with race for the purposes of those provisions which 64 65 - 66 require safe and respectful learning environments and prohibit bullying and cyber- - bullying.
+Section 20 of this bill makes a conforming change to indicate the 67 - 68 placement of sections 18 and 19 of this bill within the Nevada Revised Statutes.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY.
-DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS: